-Guardtime, the first and only platform for ensuring the integrity of data and systems at industrial scale, today announced a partnership with the Estonian e-Health Authority to accelerate adoption of blockchain based transparency and auditability the lifecycle management for patient health care records.
+Guardtime today announced a partnership with the Estonian e-Health Authority to accelerate adoption of blockchain based transparency and auditability the lifecycle management for patient health care records.

 Estonia has been at the forefront of innovation in digital society for the last 20 years and is the only country where a majority of citizens carry a PKI smart card providing access to over 1000 electronic government services that are actively used.
 Electronic patient records are a critical component of these services and by integrating Guardtime’s blockchain technology it becomes possible to provide an independent forensic-quality audit trail for the lifecycle of those patient records, making it impossible for anyone who gains access to those records to manipulate information and cover their tracks.

 Estonian eHealth Foundation uses Oracle technology to process and store the patient records and Guardtime's KSI blockchain will be integrated at the Oracle database engine, providing increased security, transparency, auditability and governance for electronic systems and lifecycle management of patient records.
-KSI instrumented records will be irrefutable.
+Blockchain instrumented records will be irrefutable.

 Mike Gault CEO of Guardtime commented: